Moving and Relocation Checklist and Tips

 Thus, the things to bring with you is a short list:

 - Your pets.
+You don't need to leave your 4-legged mammalian family members behind.
 Bangkok is a fairly pet friendly place, with pet sections of grocery stores and pet stores.
 In Thailand, most pets run loose without leashes, so you won't impose on others.
-Thais aren't strict about pets.
+Thais aren't strict about pets, except in some strict places, including some expat areas and neighborhoods.

 - International driver's license.
 Those in the US can get one from AAA, whether or not you are a member.
 There's no test, you just fill out a standard form and provide photos.
 An international driver's license is just a sheet folded like a brochure that presents your driver's license information in a standard format and in English so that the police around the world don't have to figure out a zillion different driver's license formats.
 Notably, these international driver's license sheets usually expire after just a year, and the Thai police usually aren't interested anyway if your driver's license is in English.
 (Besides, many foreigners just hand over 300 baht on the spot for a driving infraction thereby avoiding all paperwork including any use of this document.)
 However, you should get it nonetheless, because you'll need it for car rental in Thailand and other countries, and it may prove useful with the police.
 See also the ThailandGuru section on driving yourself.